The SlimStampen logo

 The testing effect is the finding that testing yourself is one of the most effective ways of learning.
 Testing yourself has been found to be more effective than reading and note-taking, for example (Rummer et al., 2017).
 When you successfully recall an item from memory, the memory representation for that item becomes stronger (Roediger & Karpicke, 2006).
 Practicing to recall an item during studying will also make it easier to recall that item on a test.

 Figure 1.
-Learning vocabulary with SlimStampen.
-Actively trying to answer a question is proven to be an effective learning strategy.
+Learning vocabulary with MemoryLab.
+Actively trying to answer a question is a proven effective learning strategy.

 Spacing effect